-C. The prophecy in the other hand was risky.
+C. The prophecy, on the other hand, was risky.
 What if the family members thought she was cheating on her husband and disowned her?
 (Her husband was old).
-Cleary the fulfillment of the prophecy was off the limits of her comfort zone and she was uncertain of its results.
+Cleary the fulfillment of the prophecy was off, the limits of her comfort zone and she was uncertain of its results.
 Then the Lord suddenly challenged her faith!
 The Bible tells us that the woman conceived and the next year about that time gave birth to a son.

 B. The Bible further tells us that the boy grew up to be a fine lad.
 Then the disaster strikes.
 Now the woman’s response to the tragedy is interesting.
 Instead of arranging for the dead boy’s funeral (Jews in general bury the dead within 24 hours) she placed him on Elisha’s bed and took off.
 This was an act of faith.
 She believed God could raise her son from the dead.

 C. God had given this woman her own measure of faith and now it needed to grow, (Romans 12:3).
 It seems however that a part of her faith was still clouded with a sense of ‘insecurity’ which hindered its growth.
 She felt difficult to trust the Lord wholeheartedly.
 She said “Did I ask my master for a son?
 Didn’t I say, Don’t mislead me?”
 Her faith needed some more work of refinement.
 Which is why God temporarily took the boy away from her.